chinmoyeedata/credit-default-analysis/README.md

 # Credit Default Analysis

 ## Project Overview
-This project analyzes customer credit default behavior using financial data.
+This project analyzes customer credit default behavior using Python, SQL, and Tableau on a financial dataset.
-The goal is to identify patterns and factors associated with higher default risk.
+It aims to identify patterns and key factors that contribute to higher default risk.

 ## Tools & Technologies
 - Python